Методическое пособие

 Way 5.
 Geomoprhological: to comprehend the temporality of a rock

-A task: to find the moment of you meeting a rock and to try to observe its history before and after you
+A task: to find the moment of you meeting a rock and try to observe its history before and after you

 я дышу